 You’d be surprised how easily the kids will jump on board with this one.
 Don’t get me wrong.
 It’s really dang cold, but if you can count to three, run outside and do a quick flop into the snow, the giggles and laughter will outweigh the five seconds of freezing cold.
-I’d keep a camera ready to document the absurdity, and make sure you toss a stack of towels into the dryer for prime warm-and-fluffy towels to help you dry off.
+I’d get a camera ready to document the absurdity, and make sure you toss a stack of towels into the dryer for prime warm-and-fluffy towels to help you dry off.

 Have a competition to see who can find the best (or worst) ornament for the tree

 Whether it be an awesome DIY or an ornament of Jeff Goldblum’s head, (do those exist?
 I’d like five), take the kids shopping and see who can find or make the ornament that just makes everyone burst out laughing.
 There are ornaments of toilet plungers, skunks, the famous leg lamp from A Christmas Story — you name it, it exists somewhere.
 Make it a competition and have a prize for the winner (maybe they get to be the photographer for the swimsuit snow angels moment and don’t have to participate) and document which ornament wins each year.
 The older the kids get, the crazier the ornaments will get.

 Anyone else sick of the overly posed and airbrushed family photos people use for their Christmas cards?
 Take a picture of the kids being their normal, crazy selves.
 The fake smiles and behind-the-scenes bribery are things of the past.
 Why not take an honest photo of your family, good, bad and ugly.
 If you want to go over the top, a staged photo is totally fine, but see what happens when you try to do a family pyramid or surprise the kids when they get off the bus one day with red and green silly string (just make sure the timer on your camera is ready!).

 Set up a kids-only Christmas tree that they can decorate however they want